-Even if a formal veto remains extremely rare, the Minister of the Economy rejected in December 2020 the proposed acquisition by the US company Teledyne Technologies Inc. of Photonis, a leading French company for night vision devices supplying NATO special forces with night vision equipment and developing instrumentation for the French nuclear deterrent.

-This French prohibition decision illustrates the trend of reinforcement of foreign investment control in France.
+- the French Ministry of the Economy rejected in December 2020 the proposed acquisition by the US company Teledyne Technologies Inc. of Photonis, a leading French company for night vision devices supplying NATO special forces with night vision equipment and developing instrumentation for the French nuclear deterrent; - more recently, in January 2021, the French Ministry of the Economy vetoed Canadian retailer Couche-Tard's buy-out of Carrefour in the name of French food sovereignty, a further stark reminder of the new foreign investment controls.